 Cybersecurity in public transportation

-What are the risks of vehicle hacking?
+What are the risks related to vehicle hacks?

 How does SAFRA manage cybersecurity on its vehicles?

 Data security is a very sensitive subject, and is at the centre of all SAFRA teams’ attention, regardless of the department.
 We have considered cybersecurity in our Hycity (hydrogen buses) and H2-pack (intercity coach hydrogen retrofit kits) programmes from inception, and we are instructed to avoid any behaviour that could pose a risk.
 This internal rigour applies equally to our suppliers, who implement high-level security measures.